Manmadhudu 2: Production

 The film is being produced by Annapurna Studios, Anandi Art Creations and Viacom18 Motion Pictures.

-Movie launched on March 25, 2019 with a formal puja ceremony in Annapurna Studios, Hyderabad.
+Movie launched on March 25, 2019, with a formal puja ceremony in Annapurna Studios, Hyderabad.
 Naga Chaitanya, Amala Akkineni, Sumanth and Sushanth has graced the event.

-After filming some important scenes in some locations at Portugal, the team wrapped up the schedule and returned to Hyderabad.
+After filming some important scenes in some locations at Portugal (including Lisbon) and Switzerland, the team wrapped up the schedule and returned to Hyderabad.

 Soundtrack

 Music composed by Chaitan Bharadwaj, and released on Aditya Music label.

 Release

 The movie was released on 9 August 2019.

 Reception

 Critical reception

 The Times of India gave 3.5 out of 5 stars stating "The director missed a trick or two with the climax but gets almost everything else bang on, ensuring a hilarious entertainer that you wouldn't mind watching on repeat.
 Too much of something can be an overkill, they often say.
 But when it comes to Vennela Kishore's comedy in Manmadhudu 2, that doesn't ring true.
 In fact, it only leaves you wanting for more".
-India Today gave 3.5 out of 5 stars stating "Manmadhudu 2, directed by Rahul Ravindran, aims to be a breezy entertainer but it barely scratches the surface.
+India Today gave 2.5 out of 5 stars stating "Manmadhudu 2, directed by Rahul Ravindran, aims to be a breezy entertainer but it barely scratches the surface.
 Witty one-liners and a handful of neatly crafted moments are the only takeaways from Manmadhudu 2".
-Firstpost gave 3.5 out of 5 stars stating "This could have been a meaningful drama about toxic relationships, but Rahul Ravindran does not quite dig deep into that aspect of the film.
+Firstpost gave 2.5 out of 5 stars stating "This could have been a meaningful drama about toxic relationships, but Rahul Ravindran does not quite dig deep into that aspect of the film.
 This could also have been a film about a man who is afraid of breakups because that seems more unbearable than being lonely, but we do not see enough of that.
 This could have been about a family trying to make Sam understand the meaning of happiness and companionship, but all we get to see is a bunch of them trying all sorts of things to convince Sam, except for pouring their hearts out to him directly.
 Manmadhudu 2 could have been so much more than what it is but it ends up nowhere".